SiENcE/love2d_gametemplate/README.md

 Features
 ==========
-- The aim of this template is to seperate ressource loading from scenes.
+- The aim of this template is to separate ressource loading from scenes.
-- You can easily develop with seperate Image-Files and later merge them into an Texture-Atlas, without changing your code :-) !
+- You can easily develop with separate Image-Files and later merge them into an Texture-Atlas, without changing one line of code :-) !

 Template description
 ==========